vivekisreddy/a4-vivekisreddy/README.md

 - **GitHub Authentication Issue**: Describes the issue with GitHub login, likely related to configuration, and suggestions for next steps.
 - **Installation Instructions**: Provides clear steps for setting up both the backend and frontend for local development.

-Let me know if you'd like to adjust any details or further expand on specific sections!